andymikulski/project-ideas/README.md

 # project-ideas

-- battle.net-style chat for IRC. all channels user is joined appears in one channel.
+- battle.net-style chat for IRC. all channels user is in appears in one chat area at once.